taurusilver7/spotify-2.0/README.md

 #### Recoil

 - Regardless of the component, the glbal state can allow the changes in the component with higher order state management.
+- [Recoil JS](https://recoiljs.org/docs/introduction/getting-started) and add the wrapper component to the build API.

 # Next.js + Tailwind CSS Example